Dexamphetamine

 Other names

-Dexamphetamine Sulfate (Sigma), lisdexamfetamine, Vyvanse, dexies, dexy
+Dexamphetamine Sulfate (Sigma), lisdexamfetamine, Vyvanse, dexies, dex.

 How is dexamphetamine used?

-There is no safe level of drug use.
-Use of any drug carries some risk.
+Use of any drug can have risks.
 It’s important to be careful when taking any type of drug.

 Prescribed stimulants work on the parts of the brain involved in regulating attention and arousal (being alert and awake).
-The medications can greatly improve concentration, impulse control and hyperactivity in about 80% of children with ADHD.5
+The medications can greatly improve concentration, impulse control and hyperactivity in about 80% of children with ADHD.8

 Dexamphetamine affects everyone differently based on: